xspec/xspec/README.md

 ## Support

 Check out the XSpec documentation in the [wiki](https://github.com/xspec/xspec/wiki) before raising an issue or ask a question.
-If you have any question which is not answered in the wiki, feel free to [raise an issue](https://github.com/xspec/xspec/issues) or post it in the [XSpec discussion list](https://groups.google.com/d/forum/xspec-users).
+If you have any question that is not answered in the wiki, feel free to [raise an issue](https://github.com/xspec/xspec/issues).
+For historical searches, the unmonitored [XSpec discussion list](https://groups.google.com/d/forum/xspec-users) might also be useful.

 ## Contribute